 After you stop taking the pill, it can take a few months for your periods to return to the cycle you had before you started using it.
 Once in a while, people have irregular periods or no periods at all for a few months.
 This is more likely if your periods were irregular before you started taking the pill.

-Whether or not you get your period, if you stop taking the pill, it’s possible to get pregnant.
-So if you’re going off the pill but still want to prevent pregnancy, start using another birth control method right away.
+Even if your regular period doesn’t come back right away, it’s still possible to get pregnant when you’re not taking the pill.
+So if you’re going off the pill but don’t want to get pregnant, start using another birth control method right away.

 The pill is convenient.

-The pill is birth control you don’t have to use during sex, so it won’t interfere with the action.
+The pill is birth control you don’t have to think about during sex.
 If you take the pill correctly, you’re protected from pregnancy all day, every day.
 Many people say the pill makes their sex lives better because they don’t have to interrupt sex or worry about pregnancy.

 You need a prescription from a nurse or doctor to get birth control pills.
 But you may be able to pick up many packs at once or have them mailed to you.
 Depending on where you live, you can even get birth control pills online.